jamesdiacono/Replete/README.md

 The __out__ capability is called with a string representation of any arguments passed to `console.log` or bytes written to STDOUT.

 ### capabilities.err(_string_)
-The __err__ capability is called with a string representation of any exceptions which occur outside of evaluation, or of any bytes written to STDERR.
+The __err__ capability is called with a string representation of any exceptions that occur outside of evaluation, or of any bytes written to STDERR.

-## Links
+## Inspiration
+> The liquid pencil of this school is replete with a beauty peculiar to itself.
+>   — John Constable

 - REPL-driven development in Clojure (Stuart Halloway, 2017) https://vimeo.com/223309989
 - Whats makes a REPL (Eric Normand, 2019) https://lispcast.com/what-makes-a-repl/